lanalex/SemanticSearchJava/README.md

 #### Extra notes
-Provide a full path for each parameter, not relative locations.
+Provide a full path for each parameter, not a relative path.